sheelersoft/caihdc.github.io/_posts/2017-7-24-dotnetcore-identity-jwt.md

 }
 ```

 The logic for the JWT Factory is pretty straight forward.
 GenerateEncodedToken generates the token and GenerateClaimsIdentity generates the claims identity (duh).
-One feature of GenerateClaimsIdentity is that it adds a Claim called Role which gets set to the AppUsers role.
-In combination with an Authorization Policy that will be set up later, this allows us to use the Authorize attribute using roles on controllers.
+One feature of GenerateClaimsIdentity is that it adds a Claim called Role which gets set as the AppUsers role.
+This, in combination with an Authorization Policy that will be set up later, allows the Authorize attribute to be used with roles on controllers.

 The AppUser is whatever user class you're using for Authentication / Authorization.
 You can learn more about setting up your Identity classes [here](http://sheelersoft.com/dotnetcore-identity/).

 ## Startup
 Next, we'll have to wire up the services and tell the app to use the JWT Authentication.
 This all happens in [Startup.cs.](https://github.com/sheelersoft/AngularTemplate/blob/master/content/Web/jssAngular/Startup.cs) The first thing to do here is setup the signing key for the token.
 Include the following code snippet in the Startup class to get started.
-This is not secure so be sure not to deploy this to production or anything.
+This is not secure so be sure not to deploy this to production.

 ```c#
 private const string SecretKey = "iNivDmHLpUA223sqsfhqGbMRdRj1PVkH"; // todo: get this from somewhere secure